woodrush/MATLABvargraph/README.md

 - Analyze the dependency of function arguments and its outputs
 - Analyze nested function declerations
 - Analyze class files and structs
+- Variables inside `if` statements should depend on the variables in the `if` condition

 ## References
 Example images were generated using "Newton-Raphson Loadflow" by PRAVI (2008), http://www.mathworks.com/matlabcentral/fileexchange/21059-newton-raphson-loadflow